obeidallahnouicer/forecaster_front/README.md

 Additional diagnostic endpoints for the analytics dashboard

 - GET /api/status — Server status and health metrics
-- GET /api/metrics — Aggregated performance or forecasting metrics
+- GET /api/metrics — Aggregated performance or forecasting metrics (use /api/dashboard/metrics instead)
-- GET /api/documents — List of documents/articles with metadata
+- GET /api/documents — List of documents/articles with metadata (use /api/dashboard/documents instead)

 How to connect a backend